-That means a $4,000 tax bill would likely cost you between $80 and $120 upfront to pay by credit card.
-On top of that, you must pay your credit card issuer interest on the balance.
-In April 2014, the average credit card interest rate was 15.02 percent (see
+The fee on a $4,000 tax bill would likely cost you between $80 and $120 upfront to pay by credit card.
+On top of that, when you shift your debt from Uncle Sam to your card issuer, you must pay interest on whatever balance you carry.
+In March 2015, the average credit card rate on new card offers was 14.87 percent.

-current credit card rates.).
-One bit of good news: You can deduct the convenience fee on next year's tax return.
+One bit of good news: You can deduct the fee on next year's tax return.

-Credit card users can always avoid going through those services -- and paying the convenience fee -- by paying with a cash advance check attached to their credit line.
+Credit card users can always avoid going through those services -- and paying the fee -- by paying with cash-advance convenience checks attached to their credit lines.
 However, you likely won't come out ahead financially because such checks typically come with transaction charges of their own, and cash advances tend to have higher interest rates associated with them than regular card purchases, Mark points out.

 Before whipping out the plastic, compare the costs of paying by credit card with the costs of seeking an installment agreement with the IRS.
-That's what Dana Andrews of Wheatfield, N.Y., did when he had a $15,000 tax bill.
+That's what Dana Andrews of Wheatfield, New York, did when he had a $15,000 tax bill.
 After weighing both options, Andrews decided to go with the installment plan.
-Typically, taxpayers get five years to pay off a debt, and if you owe $25,000 or less, you can likely set your own monthly payment amount as long as the balance is paid off in 60 months, says Michael Rozbruch, founder and CEO of tax negotiation company Tax Resolution Services.
+Typically, taxpayers get six years to pay off a debt, and if you owe $25,000 or less, you can likely set your own monthly payment amount as long as the balance is paid off in 72 months, according to the IRS.

 Getting poll results.
 Please wait...

 Some -- including the IRS -- tout using credit cards to make tax payments as a way to take advantage of rewards, such as frequent flier miles or cash back.
-However, card issuers typically award rewards worth 1 percent of your spending, whereas the third-party convenience fee could top 2 percent.
-"Taxpayers would likely be paying more to the third party than they would get back for redeeming points," Rozbruch says.
+However, card issuers typically award rewards worth 1 percent of your spending, while the third-party convenience fee could top 2 percent.
+"Taxpayers would likely be paying more to the third party than they would get back for redeeming points," says Michael Rozbruch, founder and CEO of tax negotiation company Tax Resolution Services.

 A promotional credit card rate of 0 percent, 1 percent or 2 percent would likely make for a better deal than the IRS agreement.
 But make sure you would be able to pay the entire amount before the promotional rate expires, and keep in mind that if you are late on a payment, your rate could skyrocket, Rozbruch warns.

-Another thing to take into consideration: an IRS installment agreement won't impact your credit, whereas paying by credit card would increase your debt load, impacting your credit utilization ratio and lowering your score.
+Another thing to take into consideration: An IRS installment agreement won't impact your credit, while paying by credit card would increase your debt load.
+That would impact your credit utilization ratio, which could lower your score.
 "You can end up with increased interest rates and a reduced credit line," says Mark.

 Finally, it's important that you also don't overlook other options.
-Borrowing from a retirement account, taking out a home equity line of credit and seeking out a bank loan could also provide cash with lower rates and better terms, says Bill Hampton, general partner of Bishop, Hampton & Associates.
+A bank loan, a home equity line of credit or borrowing from a retirement account could also provide cash with lower rates and better terms, says Bill Hampton, general partner of Bishop, Hampton & Associates.

 Regardless of what option you choose, prepare to have more money set aside to ensure that you don't fall short next year.
-"Don't just solve your tax problem; make sure you're not repeating it," Mark says.
+"Don't just solve your tax problem," Mark says.
+"Make sure you're not repeating it."